ID GUIDE TO WILD BEES

 Genus Triepeolus

-The bee tribe Epeolini contains two varieties of cuckoo bee found within the United States -- Epeolus and Triepeolus.
-Bees in these two genera are often mistaken for wasps.
-They have well-defined black-and-white bands striping their abdomens and often sport bold black-and white patterns on their thoraxes as well.
+WIthin the United States, the tribe Epeolini contains two varieties of cuckoo bee -- Epeolus and Triepeolus.
+Bees in these two genera usually have well-defined white or yellow bands on their abdomens and often sport bold black-and pale patterns on their thoraxes as well.
 These bees can be arrestingly beautiful and colorful.
-Many have red legs and tegulae (the nodes where the wing meets the body).
+Many have red legs and tegulae (the plates where the wing meets the body).
 Others, like the dwarf Epeolus shown here, have exquisitely-colored eyes.

-Epeolus cuckoo bees usually parasitize the nests of cellophane bees of the genus Colletes (shown on the previous page of this guide).
+Epeolus usually parasitize the nests of Colletes (cellophane bees).
 Cellophane bees protect their nests from moisture by lining their brood-cell walls with a plastic-like substance.
-The female Epeolus bee has tooth-like projections on the ends of her abdomen that allow her to saw through the plastic seals of Colletes nests in order to penetrate their egg chambers.
-The Epeolus bee then exudes a glue-like substance, which she uses to append her own eggs to chamber walls.
-When the Epeolus larvae hatch, they feed on the pollen provisions left by the mother cellophane bee.
+The female Epeolus has tooth-like projections on the tip of her abdomen that allow her to saw through the plastic seals of Colletes nests in order to penetrate their egg chambers.
+The Epeolus then exudes a glue-like substance, which she uses to append her own eggs to chamber walls.
+When the Epeolus larvae hatch, they feed on the pollen provisions left by the cellophane bee host.

-Triepeolus cuckoo bees usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris and Melitoma).
+Triepeolus usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris and Melitoma).

 Triepeolus cuckoos tend to run larger than Epeolus.
-In addition, the apparati on the tips of Triepeolus and Epeolus females' abdomens differ in ways that reflect the characteristics of the nests each cuckoo genus parasitizes.
-Rather than sporting saw-like tools on their abdomens like Epeolus bees, Triepeolus females have long, narrow, forceps-like projections, which they use to dig into the soil walls of their hosts' underground nests.
+In addition, the apparatus on the tips of the abdomens of Epeolus and Trepeolus differs in ways that reflect the characteristics of the nests each cuckoo genus parasitizes.
+Rather than sport saw-like tools on their abdomens like Epeolus, Triepeolus females have long, narrow, forceps-like projections, which they use to dig into the soil walls of their hosts' underground nests.

 Epeolus and Triepeolus cuckoos may be hard to discover, since they have no nests or homes of their own.
-Thus, they do not form colonies or aggregations; when sighted, they are usually lurking alone in areas frequented by the bees the cuckoos prey on.
+Thus, they do not form colonies or aggregations.
+Both males and females sleep outside at night.
+They sometimes can be found resting in groups in early morning, hanging by their jaws from vegetation frequented by their hosts.

 Distinguishing Epeolus from Triepeolus

-Triepeolus and Epeolus bees can be tricky to tell from one another.
-As noted, Triepolus bees are generally larger.
-The minute differences in the weaponry on the abdomen tips of female Epeolus and Triepolus bees, detailed above, are not usually visible to the naked eye.
+Triepeolus and Epeolus can be tricky to tell from one another.
+As noted, Triepeolus are generally larger.
+The minute differences in the weaponry on the abdomen tips of female Epeolus and Triepeolus bees, detailed above, are not usually visible to the naked eye.
 Nonetheless, a macro lens can aid in differentiating females of one genus from another.
-As shown in the photostrip at right, the tip of a female Epeolus bee's abdomen has a characteristic wide patch of silvery hairs.
+As shown in the accompanying photo strip, the tip of an Epeolus female's abdomen has a characteristic wide patch of silvery hairs.

-A female dwarf Epeolus cuckoo hanging by her jaws
+A female dwarf Epeolus cuckoo hanging by its jaws

 TAXONOMY OF EPEOLUS AND